mbargit/mbargit/README.md

-### Hi, I'm Mo! &nbsp;&nbsp &#12299;I am a Computer Science student who dabbles in automation in anything and everything.
+### Hi, I'm Mo! &nbsp; &#12299;I am a Computer Science student who dabbles in automation in anything and everything.
 Also an AI enthusiast!</sup>

 ----